Crawley Edge Boatshed: History

 In 1972, Roland Nattrass gave the boatshed to Ron Armstrong, a patron of the Perth Sea Scouts.
 A slightly larger boatshed was built around the original.
 In the 1990s, ownership of the boatshed passed to Barry Kollman, a sailor from the Royal Perth Yacht Club.

 In 2001, the boatshed was put up for sale and purchased by Peter Nattrass, son of Roland Nattrass and Lord Mayor of Perth at the time.

-The boatshed had become very run down by that time.
+The boatshed had become very run down by then.
 Faced with government threats to demolish and remove it, the family began to rebuild it.
 At the suggestion of a family friend, the local federal member of parliament Julie Bishop, the boatshed was repainted in a bold blue colour.
-On 6 February 2004, the refurbished boatshed was re-launched by Perth yachtsman Jon Sanders and Perth sailor David Dicks.

-It was also given a facelift in late 2015, which included repainting the exterior and replacing the wooden jetty with a new one with steel pylons.
+On 6 February 2004, the refurbished boatshed was re-launched by Perth yachtsman Jon Sanders and Perth sailor David Dicks.In late 2015, it was given a facelift, which included repainting the exterior and replacing the wooden jetty with a new one with steel pylons.

 Tourism

+In the 21st century, the boatshed has become an Australian icon, and star attraction for tourists visiting Perth from Asia.
+It is included in the itineraries of various city tour operators, and is also accessible from the Perth CBD by Transperth bus along Mounts Bay Road.